 Brown stains and spots can appear on teeth for any number of reasons.
 Sometimes they show up somewhat suddenly and other times they appear gradually.
 We’ve compiled a list of some of the most common causes of brown stains on teeth.

-Cavities often show up as dark spots on the teeth, and they can appear anywhere.
+Cavities, a common cause of tooth stains and discoloration, often show up as dark spots, black marks on teeth, brown spots on teeth, or even a light brown spot on the tooth and can appear anywhere.
 As the bacteria eats away at the enamel, it exposes the dentin layer underneath, which is darker in color, and the decayed area eventually turns a brownish color.

-A diet high in acidic foods, such as soda and sugary drinks, can erode tooth enamel, and as this layer gradually thins out, the yellowish dentin layer beneath it becomes visible and causes the teeth to have a dull color.
+A diet high in acidic foods, such as soda and sugary drinks, can erode tooth enamel, and as this layer gradually thins out, the yellowish dentin layer beneath it becomes visible and causes the teeth to have a dull color or teeth discoloration.

-Foods that are high in chromogens, which are dark pigments, or that contain tannic acid can permanently stain the teeth and darken them over the years.
+Foods that are high in chromogens, which are dark pigments, or that contain tannic acid can lead to discolored teeth and permanently stain teeth and darken them over the years.
 Regular use of tobacco is also known to cause severe yellowing or browning of the teeth in heavy smokers.

 Other Health Conditions